MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: payment journal, print check, vendor payment, creditor, debt, balance due, AP ms.date: 06/06/2017 ms.author: sgroespe ms.translationtype: HT ms.sourcegitcommit: e7dcdc0935a8793ae226dfc2f9709b5b8f487a62
+ms.search.keywords: payment journal, print check, vendor payment, creditor, debt, balance due, AP ms.date: 04/25/2018 ms.author: sgroespe ms.translationtype: HT ms.sourcegitcommit: db28ad9a4adb45514b1d1287d269d8daefe64865
-ms.openlocfilehash: 0c1b37616b4aafc9535f2d3fbf60b915c490dd0b
+ms.openlocfilehash: 39b48fbd34b29db56b39712fbd2cbf5dc91fefc6
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 04/26/2018

 ---
-# <a name="work-with-checks"></a>Work With Cheques
+# <a name="make-check-payments"></a>Make Cheque Payments
 You can issue electronic and manual checks in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 Both methods use the payment journal to issue cheques to vendors.
 You can also void cheques and view cheque ledger entries.

-The process of issuing cheques suggests payments, creates ledger entries, and prints the computer cheques.
+The following procedure shows how to pay a vendor with a computer cheque by applying the payment to the relevant vendor invoice, printing the cheque, and then posting the payment as paid.
+This results in positive vendor ledger entries, applied to negative bank ledger entries, and physical cheques for processing in the bank.

+You can pay with two types of cheque.
+For both types, the **Bal.
+Account Type** or the **Account Type** field must contain **Bank Account**.

+- **Computer Cheque**: Select this option if you want to print a cheque for the amount on the payment journal line.
+You must print the checks before you can post the journal lines.
+You can only select **Computer Check** if
+- **Manual Cheque**: Select this option if you have created a cheque manually and want to create a corresponding cheque ledger entry for this amount.
+By using this option, you cannot print the cheque.

 > [!NOTE]
 > To make sure that your bank only clears validated cheques and amounts, you can send them a file that contains vendor, cheque, and payment information.
 For more information, see [Export a Positive Pay file](finance-how-positive-pay.md).

 Your printer must be correctly set up with the cheque forms, and you must define which cheque layout to use.
 For more information, see [Define Cheque Layouts](finance-how-define-check-layouts.md)

-## <a name="to-issue-checks"></a>To issue cheques
+## <a name="to-pay-a-vendor-invoice-with-a-computer-check"></a>To pay a vendor invoice with a computer cheque
+The following describes how to pay a vendor by cheque.
+The steps are similar to refund a customer by cheque.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journals**, and then choose the related link.
-2. Fill in the journal with relevant payments, for example by using the Suggest Vendor Payments function.
-For more information, see [Suggest Vendor Payments](payables-how-suggest-vendor-payments.md).
+2. Fill in the payment journal lines.
+For more information, see [Record Payments and Refunds](payables-how-post-payments-refunds.md).
+3. In the **Payment Method Code** field, select **Cheque**.
-3. In the **Bank Payment Type** field on journal lines for payment that you want to make with cheques, select one of the following options:
+4. In the **Bank Payment Type** field, select **Computer Cheque**.

-   * **Computer Cheque**: Select this option if you want to print a cheque for the amount on the payment journal line.
-You must print the checks before you can post the journal lines.
-You can only select **Computer Cheque** if the **Bal.
-Account Type** or the **Account Type** is **Bank Account**.
-   * **Manual Cheque**: Select this option if you have created a cheque manually and want to create a corresponding cheque ledger entry for this amount.
-By using this option, you cannot print checks from [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You can only select **Manual Cheque** if the **Bal.
-Account Type** or the **Account Type** is **Bank Account**.
+5. Choose the **Print Cheque** action.
+6. In the **Check** window, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+7. Choose the **Send to** button, select the **PDF Document** option, and then choose the **OK** button.

+    The physical cheques can now be brought to the bank for processing.
+Proceed to post the payment as applied to the vendor and thereby paid in the system.
+8. Choose the **Post** action.

+Fully applied vendor ledger entries and bank ledger entries are created.

 > [!NOTE]
-     >   You must print computer checks before you post the related journal lines.
-4. In case of computer cheques, choose **Print Cheque**.
-5. In the **Check** window, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-6. Choose the **Print** button.

-> [!NOTE]
->   If you want to print cheques in more than one currency from different bank accounts, you must run the **Print Cheque** batch job separately for each currency and specify the appropriate bank account.
+> If you want to print and pay cheques in more than one currency from different bank accounts, you must run the **Print Cheque** batch job separately for each currency and specify the appropriate bank account.

 ## <a name="to-cancel-printed-checks-that-are-not-posted"></a>To cancel printed cheques that are not posted
 You can cancel non-posted cheques after they have been printed by using the **Void Cheque** action in the **Payment Journal** window.